McCan Barracks: Fenians

-Apparently even when transferred to Enniskillen, the troops retained their 'taint of Fenianism', because again in the Nenagh Guardian it is stated: "Two private soldiers lately removed from Templemore to Enniskillen on account of a report that some of their Battn were tampering with Fenianism, were arrested in Enniskillen for singing Fenian songs.
+Reputedly, even when transferred to Enniskillen, the troops retained their "taint of Fenianism", because again in the Nenagh Guardian it is stated:

+"Two private soldiers lately removed from Templemore to Enniskillen on account of a report that some of their Battn were tampering with Fenianism, were arrested in Enniskillen for singing Fenian songs.
 They were placed in the cells pending orders from Dublin.
 When arrested one of the soldiers remarked that the whole company to which he belonged might as well be arrested as him."

-It can be recalled that the first Fenian Centre in Templemore—Mr Patrick Mackey—was married to a daughter of a Colonel commanding the troops in the barracks.
-She became a Catholic in order to do so.
-After her husband died she moved with her family to Newry to where part of the 11th Battn. had been transferred.
-One of the suggested dates for the Fenian Rising was to have been in May 1865, and on the particular night 10 of the 11 soldiers on guard duty at the barracks were Fenians.
-Had the Rising taken place on that night (rather than in 1867) it is interesting to speculate what the outcome might have been considering the large number of Fenians in the Regiment at the time and the huge amount of armaments that could have been made available.

-At a local Petty Sessions Court in Templemore on 15 May 1865, an old woman was sentenced to one month imprisonment for stealing a key from the door of one Capt.
-Thomas Borrow of the 11th Battn This Capt Borrow was the father of the famous novelist George Borrow who accompanied his father when his Battn. moved to Templemore.
-He wrote many novels (such as Lavengro etc.), and mentions the town in some of his books, describing his wandering on horseback around the locality and up to the ‘Devil's Bit’ mountain.
+At a local Petty Sessions Court in Templemore, on 15 May 1865, an old woman was sentenced to one month imprisonment for stealing a key from the door of one Capt.
+Thomas Borrow of the 11th Battalion.
+This Capt Borrow was the father of the novelist George Borrow who accompanied his father when his battalion moved to Templemore.
+Borrow mentions the town in some of his books, describing his wandering on horseback around the locality and up to the "Devil's Bit" mountain.